marcelare83/azuredevops-good-read/README.md

     TargetFolder: "$(Build.ArtifactStagingDirectory)"
 ```

-You instead need to write it like this, otherwise the files won't be found:
+You instead need to write it like this (without quotes), otherwise the files won't be found:

 ```yaml
 - task: CopyFiles@2